Military Retirement and VA Disability: Understanding Your Combined Benefits

 Key Choice: Eligible veterans generally cannot receive both CRDP and CRSC simultaneously.
 DFAS will typically pay you the greater of the two amounts each month if you qualify for both.
 You may need to make an election if asked.

-Maximizing Your Combined Benefits
+Understanding Your Combined Benefits

 Step 1: Calculate Your Potential VA Rating